The construction world’s unsung heroes are self-employed tradesmen, including electrical contractors, plumbers, builders, and roofers.

 What Is Tradesman Insurance?

-Tradesman insurance is a general term describing a business insurance policy geared towards self-employed tradespeople or owners of a small construction company.
-It combines different coverages in one policy that protects their tools, equipment, and construction projects and provides financial support for third-party bodily injury or property damage claims.
+It combines different coverages in one policy to protect their tools, equipment, and construction projects and provide financial support for third-party bodily injury or property damage claims.

 Why Do Self-Employed Tradespeople Need Insurance?